 Energy-Efficient Data Centers

-Here are a few of the ways we’re creating a more eco-friendly colocation environment:
+Here are a few ways we’re creating a more eco-friendly colocation environment with data center efficiency:

 Our colocation facilities in Boston, MA, Dallas, TX and Santa Clara, CA feature white reflective roofing material designed to decrease the surface temperature by 100 degrees F – lowering the cost of cooling and decreasing CO2 emissions.